WillForkes/Drift/README.md

 # Drift - Focus Ritual iOS App

-A minimalist focus ritual app that uses NFC tags to help users enter and exit focus sessions by blocking distracting apps.
+A minimalist focus ritual app that transforms phone blocking into a positive, aesthetic experience.
+Students tap a physical NFC object to enter a sanctuary of focus—no punishment, just intention.

+## Why Drift Exists

+**The Problem:**
+Students are chronically distracted by their phones—social media, notifications, and ambient digital noise fragment attention constantly.
+Existing "phone blockers" (apps, bricks, lockboxes) feel punitive and gimmicky.
+They turn work into prison, not flow.

+**The Drift Approach:**
+Instead of punishing distraction, Drift creates a **desire to focus**.
+A physical NFC object becomes a cognitive anchor—touching it signals: *"I am now focused."* The ritual is visible, elegant, and identity-affirming.
+It's not about locking yourself away; it's about creating a perfect working environment.

+**Why Now:**
+- Students are seeking subtle, tangible anchors for focus amid TikTok/Instagram scroll fatigue
+- Rising cultural trend of "aesthetic minimalism + ritual micro-actions" (viral-ready on social platforms)
+- Visible objects on desks/dorms signal self-discipline aesthetic, aligning with student identity trends

+**Psychology Leveraged:**
+1. **Physical Anchoring** — Touching the NFC object triggers a micro cognitive switch
+2. **Environmental Cueing** — The object visually defines a "focus zone" without explanation
+3. **Peer Signal** — Communicates aesthetic self-discipline, appealing to student social trends

-## Overview
+## Product Overview

-Drift is a premium iOS app that enables users to reduce distractions by temporarily blocking access to configurable apps.
-Focus sessions are triggered by tapping an NFC tag, creating a physical ritual around focused work.
+Drift is a premium iOS app that blocks distracting apps during focus sessions.
+Sessions are triggered by tapping a physical NFC tag—creating a tangible ritual around focused work that feels intentional, not restrictive.

 ### Core Features